Fast and Reliable Gradients for Deformables Across Frictional Contact Regimes: Results

+The gradient accuracy validated above relies on the backward solve converging to sufficient precision.
+We now evaluate the convergence behavior and runtime of our adjoint linear solver (Equation~\eqref{eq:adjoint}) under three regimes: contact-free (SPD), frictionless contact (ill-conditioned SPD), and frictional contact (ill-conditioned asymmetric).
+We reuse the unit-test scenarios as solver benchmarks to isolate the behavior of the backward solver from the physical setup.

-Within each regime, we benchmark Krylov solvers (CG for SPD systems and GMRES for nonsymmetric systems) combined with different preconditioners, including the Sparse-Inverse Preconditioner, Jacobi Preconditioner, and Woodbury Preconditioner proposed in Section~\ref{sec:solver}.
-We also report the performance of the backward solver used in DiffPD~\cite{du2021diffpd} and DiffCloth~\cite{li2022diffcloth} as a reference.
-Notably, this solver is not a Krylov method; instead, it employs a semi-implicit fixed-point iteration of the form $\mathbf{x}^{k+1} = \sys^{-1}(\mathbf{b} - (\lhs - \sys)\mathbf{x}^k)$.
+We benchmark Krylov solvers (CG for SPD, GMRES for asymmetric) with the preconditioners proposed in Section~\ref{sec:solver}: Sparse-Inverse, Jacobi, and Woodbury.
+As a baseline, we include the semi-implicit fixed-point iteration of DiffPD~\cite{du2021diffpd} and DiffCloth~\cite{li2022diffcloth}: $\mathbf{x}^{k+1} = \sys^{-1}(\mathbf{b} - (\lhs - \sys)\mathbf{x}^k)$.

-\paragraph*{Results and Analysis} Figure~\ref{fig:performance} summarizes convergence behavior across all regimes.
-In the contact-free case, the Sparse-Inverse Preconditioned CG achieves the fastest convergence in both iteration count and runtime, significantly outperforming unpreconditioned CG and the semi-implicit baseline.
-While the semi-implicit solver benefits from the guidance of $\sys^{-1}$ and converges reasonably well, it remains slower than Sparse-Inverse Preconditioned CG, which additionally exploits rapid residual reduction in the Krylov subspace.

-In the frictionless contact regime, where the system is deliberately ill-conditioned due to large contact contributions, several notable behaviors emerge.
-The semi-implicit solver becomes unreliable and diverges within a few iterations.
-Using $\sys^{-1}$ alone as a preconditioner leads to oscillatory convergence, likely because the contact term $\rhs$ dominates the system and undermines the effectiveness of $\sys^{-1}$ as a global guide.
-In contrast, the Woodbury Preconditioned CG exhibits strong robustness and converges to high accuracy within a small number of iterations.
-However, due to its higher per-iteration cost, Jacobi Preconditioned CG achieves better overall runtime performance on the GPU, benefiting from its extremely low overhead and effective diagonal scaling for diagonally dominant but ill-conditioned systems.

-In the frictional contact regime, where the system becomes asymmetric, we replace CG with GMRES.
-The observed trends closely mirror those of the frictionless case.
-The semi-implicit solver again diverges rapidly, while preconditioning solely with $\sys^{-1}$ leads to unstable and oscillatory convergence.
-Woodbury Preconditioned GMRES remains the most robust in terms of convergence, whereas Jacobi Preconditioned GMRES offers the best runtime performance when per-iteration cost is taken into account.

-\paragraph*{Summary} Overall, these experiments confirm that robust adjoint solves in contact-involved settings require both appropriate Krylov solvers and carefully designed preconditioners.
-Sparse-Inverse and Woodbury preconditioners provide strong convergence guarantees across regimes, while Jacobi preconditioning offers an attractive performance--robustness trade-off, particularly on GPUs.
-In contrast, semi-implicit solvers and naive preconditioning strategies exhibit limited effectiveness for the adjoint systems arising from our formulation in Equations \eqref{eq:final_diff_contact} and \eqref{eq:adjoint}.